A rally for Apple leads Wall Street higher

 Companies are under pressure to deliver bigger profits to justify the big gains their stock prices have made since the U.S. market hit a low point in April.
 The S&P 500 is just a bit below its record, which was set late last month, and the big rally fueled criticism that the broad market has become too expensive.

-McDonald’s climbed 2.8% after reporting stronger profit and revenue for the spring than analysts expected.
-A meal tied to the “Minecraft” movie proved to be a hit for the the restaurant chain.
+McDonald’s climbed 3% after reporting stronger profit and revenue for the spring than analysts expected.
+A meal tied to the “Minecraft” movie proved to be a hit for the restaurant chain.

 Disney dropped 3% after its profit beat forecasts but its revenue fell short.
 Analysts said investors may have been looking for Disney to boost its profit forecast by a bigger amount.